-In Section 2695.81 (d) The Standardized Labor Rate Survey, (4) Standards:

-The regulations require auto body shops to meet certain standards established by the California Bureau of Automotive Repair ("BAR") to participate in the survey.
+Comment # 8.41 In Section 2695.81 (d) The Standardized Labor Rate Survey, (4) Standards; The regulations require auto body shops to meet certain standards established by the California Bureau of Automotive Repair ("BAR") to participate in the survey.
 Insurers are not required to physically inspect the shop to confirm the repairs, but the insurer must check the body shop's submitted labor rate form to ensure the shop qualifies to participate in the survey.
 This is burdensome and costly on insurers to check the accuracy and validity of the auto body shop's submission.
 We suggest that the regulations either allow the unequipped shops to participate in the survey, or to pay those unequipped shops a lower rate than the participating "properly equipped" shops.
 In Section (d)(4): Add that if a shop does not meet the specific standards set forth in (d)(4)(A), then the shop does not receive the benefit of the established survey rate potential discretionary selection of shops and is fair and equitable.

-In Section 2695.81 (d) The Standardized Labor Rate Survey, (5) Prevailing Auto Body Rate;

-The Department disagrees with the Commenter.
+Response to Comment # 8.41: The Department disagrees with the Commenter.
 Subdivision (4)(B) states specifically, that the insurer is not required to survey shops in order to confirm the specific standards of the proposed regulations.
 Thus there is no need for the insurer to check to the body shop's submitted labor form to ensure the shop qualifies.
 Therefore, there is no cost associated with the proposed regulations requiring insurers to check the accuracy of a shop's admission.
 The Department rejects that unequipped shops are allowed to participate, which would depress the prevailing rate.
 The Department further rejects that the unequipped shop is paid a lower rate, given that some of these shops actually do lease the proper equipment, or contract the work to another shop with the equipment, and paying them less than the prevailing rate would be unfair and inequitable.

-The Department thanks the Commenter for this suggestion.
-In response to this and other comments, the Department
+Response to Comment # 8.42: The Department thanks the Commenter Comment # 8.42 In Section 2695.81 (d) The Standardized Labor Rate Survey, (5) Prevailing Auto Body Rate; Response to Comment # 8.42: The Department thanks the Commenter for this suggestion.
+In response to this and other comments, the Department 1072204.14